Shriever/MyBookList/README.md

 all of which are displayed to the user.

 By creating this project, I gained valuable practice with OOP in Javascript as well as experience requesting data from an API.
+I also learned about localStorage and how to use it to hold on to data even when the window is restarted or closed.